20k/binmat_rules/readme.md

 6 parallel lanes are set up between attacker and defender.
 These are completely independent of one another

-Where the lane decks go in the below diagram, deal thirteen face down cards in each space, then flip the right 3 decks face up.
-These are the lane decks.
+Where the lane decks go in the below diagram, deal thirteen face down cards in each space, then flip the top card on the 3 right hand decks face up.
+These 3 decks are the face up decks and always have the top card face up, even if they become empty and discard piles are shuffled in

+These are altogether the lane decks.
 You are not allowed to inspect the face up lane decks

 Enough space for another deck should be left behind (defender's perspective) the decks in each lane, as this is the location of the 'lane discard pile'.